swiftlang/swift-evolution/proposals/NNNN-pointer-family-initialization-improvements.md

 - The `move()` function deinitializes a memory location, then returns its current contents.
 - The `move` prefix means that the `source` range of memory will be deinitialized after the function returns.

-Unfortunately, `UnsafeMutablePointer` is the only one of the list of types listed in the introduction to allow full control of initialization state, and this means that complex use cases such as partial initialization of a buffer become overly complicated.
+Unfortunately, `UnsafeMutablePointer` is the only one of the list of types listed in the introduction to allow full control of initialization state, and this means that complex use cases such as partial initialization of a buffer become needlessly difficult.

 An example of partial initialization is the insertion of elements in the middle of a collection.
 This is one of the possible operations needed in an implementation of `RangeReplaceableCollection.replaceSubrange(_:with:)`.
 Given a `RangeReplaceableCollection` whose unique storage can be represented by a partially-initialized `UnsafeMutableBufferPointer`: